-If this is an existing borrower, then the existing exposures associated with the borrower will be shown on this screen.
+If this is an existing or duplicate borrower, then the existing exposures associated with the borrower will be shown on this screen.

 For any new simulated borrower this screen will be empty.

+The original currency amount and code, and the HKD equivalent should be shown.